Printed on: 02/22/2020. Please go to http://policy.umn.edu for the most current version of the Policy or related document.

 - The annual depreciation costs included in the internal sales billing rates should equal the amount being transferred to the Internal Sales Capital Purchase Fund from the Internal Sales Operating Fund

 - Note: If equipment is funded from a federal source (i.e. Federal agency grant/contract, agricultural appropriation, federal pass-through to granter/contractor), depreciation cannot be recovered in rates charged to other university departments.

 Capital Equipment Disposals:

-- Capital equipment asset gains or losses due to disposal of the capital equipment asset should be recorded in the Internal Sales Operating Fund (1150 or 1151).
-Contact Internal/External Sales department for appropriate accounting treatment.
+- Capital equipment asset sale proceeds due to disposal of the capital equipment asset should be recorded in the Internal Sales Operating Fund (1150 or 1151).
+Contact the Internal/External Sales Office for appropriate accounting treatment.